sebawita/KinveyChat/Tutorial/tutorial-05-reactions.md

 # Reactions

-So far you have built a functional chatbot that allows a customer to select the booking dates, country, city and a car, which is supported with a set handy UI widgets.
+So far you have built a functional chatbot that allows a customer to select the booking dates, country, city and a car, which is supported with a set of handy UI widgets.
 This is great and very powerful stuff.

 However, the chatbot could be even more proactive when interacting with the user to: